WWmonster/MarkdownTest/docs/test/test01.md

 Now here is a list within a list

 - Bullets
+ - test
+ -
   - 2 spaces
     - 4 spaces
         - 8 spaces
 - more

 Conclusion (looking at RTD, not Github): 2 spaces does nothing.
 4 spaces gives first indent.
 8 spaces gives second indent

-A new list but with indents:
+A new list but with tabs:

 - Bullets
-    - 1 indent
+	- 1 tab
-        - 2 indents
+		- 2 tabs

             - 3 indents
                 - 4 indents
 - more